Updated: Jan 4

-Why a Wonder: A peaceful location for photographing dramatic cloudscapes reflected in beautifully clam, blue water.
+Why a Wonder: A peaceful location for photographing dramatic cloudscapes reflected in beautifully calm, blue water.

 Where: Westchester County, New York – about 1.5 hours north of New York City.